Chapter 2: Exploratory Data Analysis (EDA)

 `geom_smooth()` using method = 'loess' and formula = 'y ~ x'

-Another example of a scatterplot is shown in Figure 30 which displays the weight of horses’ hearts against their exterior widths in the systole phase (that is the contracted phase)(data set horsehearts.txt).
+Figure 21 shows scatterplots of weights of horses’ hearts against their exterior widths in the systolic phase (that is the contracted phase).
 The scatterplot indicates that a straight line would not fit the data well.
 On the other hand, there is some evidence the weights fall into one of two subgroups (with a value around 2.5kg being the cut off point).
 Scatterplots are particularly useful in pinpointing possible groupings of points so that the structure of the data is revealed which might otherwise go undetected in descriptive statistics calculated for the full data set.

-We will use the data set horsehearts.txt of the weights of horses’ hearts in relation to other heart measurements to illustrate the measurement of correlation.
-As we have seen before, scatterplots provide a good starting point for exploring the type of relationship between two variables.
-In Figure 31, the weight, \(Y\), is plotted against the exterior width \(X\) (diastole phase in column 7 of horsehearts.txt).
-It is helpful to divide the scatterplot into four quarters, called quadrants, by drawing a line horizontally at the average \(Y\) value or weight (2.235kg) and vertically at the average \(X\) value (or diastole exterior width 14.13mm).
+As we have seen before, scatterplots provide a good starting point for exploring the relationship between two variables.
+In Figure 22, the weight, \(Y\), is plotted against the exterior width \(X\) (diastolic phase in column 7 of horsehearts.txt).
+It is helpful to divide the scatterplot into four quarters, called quadrants, by drawing a line horizontally at the average \(Y\) value or weight (2.235 kg) and vertically at the average \(X\) value (or diastolic exterior width 14.13 mm).
 The first quadrant is the top right hand side quarter.
 We move anti-clockwise for numbering the quadrants, and the bottom left hand side quadrant is called the third quadrant.

 Although this scatterplot indicates a nonlinear relationship would fit better than a linear relationship, we will continue to use it for illustration.
 It is useful to have an objective measure of how strong a linear relationship is (as we have seen, stretching or compressing one or both axes can give different impressions).
 This measure is called the Pearsonian correlation coefficient between \(X\) and \(Y\) and is denoted by \(r_{xy}\) or \(r\) for short: